A type of gag in which a character's actions or words contradict each other and this is Played for Laughs. Tends to run in one of several ways:

-- Alice tries to warn Bob of something several times, but he doesn't listen.
+- Alice tries to warn Bob of something several times, but he doesn't listen (either by interrupting her or by not believing her).
 Then when that thing happens, Bob turns to Alice and says, "Why didn't you tell me?"

 For example, if Alice is an overweight girl deep in denial, she might say, "I don't see why you guys think I have an eating problem"... right before taking a bite out of her fourth consecutive Big n' Tasty.
 Or if Bob is known a miser, he could exclaim, "What are you talking about?
 I'm not greedy"... and then swipe every last cent from the take-a-penny/leave-a-penny tray.

 It doesn't even have to necessarily be Bob who does the opposite.
 Half the time it seems like the entire universe is instantaneously altered just so the polar opposite of Bob's sentence occurs for a gag.
 If Bob is lying to his parents and says that he didn't go to that concert last night, sure enough, the phone will instantly ring and the answering machine will broadcast a friend instructing them to call back, raving in great detail about how much fun they had at the concert, how glad they are that they snuck out and how there's no way their parents will ever find out.

 Often evident (and occasionally Truth in Television) when Bob prematurely accuses Alice of engaging in Double Entendre or sexual innuendo, thereby indicating that his own thought processes have already walked that crooked line.
 It drives the point home if Bob accuses Alice before she herself makes the connection or if she wouldn't have made it in the first place.

 The delivery of hypocritical humor in reality-bending situations is usually executed via Contrived Coincidence.

 A standard comic strip tactic, as it makes for a quick and neat four-panel gag.